camunda/camunda-bpm-examples/deployment/spring-jboss-non-pa/README.md

 The JBoss AS 7 extensions from camunda allow you to manage Process Engines as JBoss Services.
 However, if your application does not provide a @ProcessApplication class, JBoss AS 7 is not aware of the fact that your application uses the process engine.
-In that case, the following scenarious can occur:
+In that case, the following scenarios can occur:

   * At deployment, your application is deployed *before* the process engine is started, causing the deployment of your application to fail.
   * When the process engine is stopped, your application is not stopped but will likely fail at some point because the process engine is not available anymore.